Dot plot or heatmap of average gene expression in each identity

 Character.
 The names of one or several features to plot the average expression from.

-- split.by
+- group.by

 Character.
 The name of a metadata (for example, 'orig.ident', 'seurat_clusters', etc) to split the identities of the active.ident metadata by.

-- idents
+- separate.split

 Character.
 The names of one or several identities in the active.ident metadata to select.
 If